cyo-the-vile/FM-Towns-Rescue-Operation/PCB-Breakout-Board/readme.md

 # Breakout Board

 The intention of the breakout board is to study and analyze the CD-ROM drive communication protocols used between CD-ROM drive and FMT computer.
+Kicad files for editing are also in the repository.

 Most Desktop drives used a 64 Pin ASIC or custom microcontroller.
 This in all essence is a black box with no real pinout easily identifiable.